DrkSephy/drksephy.github.io/_posts/2014-03-30-fireemblem.md

 ![Github punchcard]({{ site.url }}/img/fire_emblem/punchcard.png)

 Based on the punchcard, there was development on our game almost every moment of the day - which really helped us get through all of our tasks.
-Our presentation went very well, with over 100 students and faculty in attendence - as well as some research opportunities presented to us for our hard work.
+We presented our game to over 100 students and faculty members at the annual CCNY ACM Student/Faculty mixer, where we received great feedback and acknowledgement.

 #### Future Work